 (i) provide accessible pay points and other mechanisms for settling accounts or for making pre-payments for services. ,.

-.5 MUNICIPAL ACCOUNT
+5. Municipal Account

-.5 (1) The municipality shall monthly cause a municipal account, as reflected in the financial account relating to a property or premise, to be delivered to the customer in the manner provided for in section 10.
+5 (1) The municipality shall on monthly basis delivery a municipal account, as reflected in the financial account relating to a property or premise, to be delivered to the customer in the manner provided for in section 10.

-.5 (2) The Municipal Account shall reflect amounts due for the following:
+5 (2) The Municipal Account shall reflect amounts due for the following:

 (a) The rates and services charge for a specific period;